Lebanon's prime minister-designate steps down in blow to French initiative | Law-Order

 Lebanon's prime minister-designate steps down in blow to French initiative

-Politicians had promised Paris they would have a government in place by mid-September.
-But Adib's efforts stumbled over how to make appointments, particularly the post of finance minister, who will have a key role in drawing up an economic rescue plan.
+Politicians, whose loyalties tend to run along confessional lines, had promised Paris they would have a government in place by mid-September.
+But Adib's efforts stumbled in a dispute over appointments, particularly the post of finance minister, who will have a key role in drawing up an economic rescue plan.

+"It's a setback, but we're not giving up.
+These people need to realise that this is bigger than Lebanon," a French diplomatic source after Adib's resignation.
 ROADBLOCK

-Talks with the International Monetary Fund on a vital bailout package stalled this year, and one of the cabinet's first tasks would have been to restart the negotiations.
-There was no immediate comment from Paris about Adib's resignation.

 ALSO READ